staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/admin-overview.md

     url: "https://blog.postman.com/managing-team-members-and-roles-in-postman-just-got-easier/"
 ---

 Postman has a variety of tools you can use to set up, manage, and secure your Postman team.
-Whether you're setting up a new team or managing an existing one, you can customize your team's experience to align with your organization's policies.
+Whether you're setting up a new team or managing an existing one, you can customize your team's experience to align with your organization's goals.

-As a [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can use the following features to set up, manage, and secure your Postman team.
+You must be a [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to set up, manage, and secure your Postman team.

-If you're settings up a new Postman team, check out Postman's [Onboarding checklist](/docs/administration/onboarding-checklist/) to walk you through setting up your team for success.
+If you're setting up a new Postman team, check out Postman's [onboarding checklist](/docs/administration/onboarding-checklist/) to walk you through setting up your team for success.

 ## Contents